 It’s feasible to get rid of scratches on a phone without paying to have an expert replace your screen.
-These scratch removal methods can be used for any smartphones.
+These scratch removal methods can be used for any smartphone.

 Hide The Scratches and Protect Your Screen